Updated: Nov 19

 Relax & Have Fun:

 If the baby gets fussy, don't worry.
+This is totally normal and to be expected at some point.
+I recommend having their favorite soothing items on hand (pacifier, white noise machine, etc).
+I find the greatest success in keeping baby happy is when baby is fed (can't stress this one enough to complete feedings and not rush it) and warm.
 A baby can sense your anxiety and we want to keep the environment as mellow as possible.
-I am not in a rush and as a parent myself, I understand we are on baby time.
+I am not in a rush and as a mom of three myself, I understand we are on baby time.
 Ultimately, I want you to enjoy this experience and I look forward to capturing photos of your little one that you can cherish forever.

 Jessica M. Photography is an Arlington Heights, IL lifestyle newborn photographer.
 She photographs families in the Northwest Suburbs including Palatine, Buffalo Grove, Northbrook, Barrington, Schaumburg, Glenview, Deerfield, Vernon Hills, Northbrook, Park Ridge and more throughout Lake and Cook County in Illinois.